-If a student is removed from the lesson they are taken to the removal room where they will be required to stay for the remainder of that lesson.
+If a student is removed from the lesson they are taken to an exit room where they will be required to stay for the remainder of that lesson.
 The student may be required to remain out of circulation for a longer period if the incident is deemed as a referral and requires further investigation.

-3.4 REMOVING STUDENTS FROM A LESSON
+3.4 Removing Students From A Lesson